 SlingFin Portal Tent Review

 The SlingFin Portal is a significant tent!
-At less than 3 pounds, it may be the lightest, 2-person, freestanding tent that can handle four-season conditions.
+At less than 3 pounds, it may be the lightest, 2-person, freestanding tent that can handle near-four-season conditions.
 As such, the SlingFin Portal adds a margin of safety and protection that most 3-season, double-walled backpacking tents like the Big Agnes Copper Spur can’t provide.
+Shop now.

 The SlingFin Portal is an excellent choice for hikers who could be heading into stormy weather and high winds and can’t be sure of a protected campsite.
 It’s also ideal for hikers looking for a freestanding tent that can handle significant snow loading, without the weight of a dedicated four-season shelter.
 But the interior of the Portal is far from spartan.
 The SlingFin Portal has near vertical walls, generous headroom, two doors and vestibules, and tons of pockets that make it’s 28 ft2 of floor area seem much larger.
 In summary, the SlingFin Portal is an attractive combination of extreme weather resistance and low weight, while still delivering reasonable living space and creature comforts.